Biologically relevant finite-size effects in a driven lattice gas with particle pausing and dynamical defects: Discussions

 After summarising the pTASEP mean-field theory available in the literature, Eq.~(\ref{eq:Wang}), we extend it to the open boundary case by means of the maximal current principle~\cite{Krug1991}.
 Thanks to this we obtain the critical values of entry and exit rates $\alpha$ and $\beta$, and establish the corresponding phase diagram (see Fig.~\ref{fig:critical_values}).

-Intriguingly, in both periodic and open boundary conditions (see Figs.~\ref{Fig:periodic_and_open_boundaries}-\ref{fig:critical_values}), this mean-field approximation fails when $k_\pm/\varepsilon \ll 1$.
+Intriguingly, in both periodic and open boundary conditions (see Figs.~\ref{Fig:periodic_and_open_boundaries}-\ref{fig:critical_values}), this mean-field approximation fails when $k_p/\varepsilon$ and $k_u/\varepsilon \ll 1$.
 We provide a few estimates of rates involved in transcription and translation, and point out that biologically relevant regimes are close to, or fall into, this region of poor agreement between theory and simulations.
-Corroborated by a systematic exploration of the parameter space (Figs.~\ref{fig:PBC_sim}-\ref{fig:heatmaps}), we conclude that severe finite-size effects cause the inadequacy of existing mean-field approaches when $k_\pm/\varepsilon \ll 1$.
+Notably, our model treats particles as occupying a single site, whereas RNAPs and ribosomes each span multiple sites.
+Accounting for their true footprint would reduce the maximum particle load on the lattice, amplifying finite-size effects and driving both transcription and translation further into the finite-size regime~\cite{keisers2025pausedtranslationmodeltranscript}.
+Corroborated by a systematic exploration of the parameter space (Figs.~\ref{fig:PBC_sim}-\ref{fig:heatmaps}), we conclude that severe finite-size effects cause the inadequacy of existing mean-field approaches when $k_p/\varepsilon$ and $k_u/\varepsilon \ll 1$.
 In contrast to the standard TASEP, where the mean-field theory performs well even with relatively small lattices (of the order of $100$ sites), and where the agreement with simulations is independent of hopping and boundary rates, the pTASEP exhibits finite-size effects that depend on parameter values.
-While the thermodynamic limit remains a reasonable approximation for finite systems, the required system size to achieve this condition is closely tied to the separation of timescales between pausing/unpausing dynamics and particle hopping.
+While the thermodynamic limit remains a reasonable approximation for finite systems, the required system size to achieve this condition is closely tied to the separation of timescales between the particle number (i.e the system size), pausing/unpausing dynamics and particle hopping.